plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

 I've been reading ytdl hook but it's also not one-to-one, like it's not using IPC it's setting properties directly so it's not going to be that easy to try to follow the exact steps, and even if I do it might not be the same.

 I tire of this.
-If I do continue with this it will have to be in another devlog (future readers, check [devlogs under the queuedmpv category](/devlog/queuedmpv)).
+If I do continue with this it will have to be in another devlog.

 [`queuedmpv` version control link where I will put future changes](https://github.com/plu5/dotfiles/blob/main/pm/scripts/queuedmpv)
 (if I ever figure this out)